-Now that you formed the teams the real experience can start.
 This week all necessary steps of the early project phases are elaborated: identifying the stakeholders involved, scoping of the project (high level) after formulating the project objectives and setting up the initial risk register.
-With your team, you will experience the above steps, resulting in the selection of a topic for your team's project execution plan (PEP).
+With your team, you will select a topic for your team's project execution plan (PEP).

 Week 4: The project assurance plan

 Do you select the appropriate contracting strategy after defining the project assurance plan or is it the other way around?
 We decided to first elaborate on the management processes to be followed in a project.
 How does a project assurance plan look like?

 In selecting the appropriate contracting strategy, we should not only focus on the contract.
 This sounds contradictory, but it is an essential lesson to learn this week.
 We will introduce the contracting quilt and explain the importance of relational attitudes.
 Also we discuss the importance of senior management commitment.
 With your team, you will write the first outline of your project execution plan (PEP).

 Now that a lot of the project preparation is done, it is time for some basic project management skills: the skills of scheduling and cost estimation.
 After thorough introduction of these skills, you will be asked to prepare a baseline schedule for your own project and, based on the baseline schedule, create a rough baseline cost estimate.

 Week 7: Bringing it together in the project execution plan